Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Results

 \section{Results}

 We now present our evaluation results.
 We show in this section that \frameworkname{} models are resilient to prompt-injection attacks, regardless whether they are trained on real or synthetic data.
-We also show that \frameworkname{} matches the teacher model's quality, with either 400 real training examples or 1 real training example and 800 automatically-generated synthetic examples, showing that \frameworkname{} can provide security at no loss in quality.
+We also show that \frameworkname{} achieves 98\% of the teacher model's quality when using 400 real training examples, and 96\% when using 1 real training example and 800 automatically-generated synthetic examples, showing that \frameworkname{} can provide security at a minimal loss in quality.